TortoiseGit/tortoisesvn/www/Readme.md

 * Install grunt: `npm install -g grunt-cli`
 * Install the node.js dependencies: `cd www && npm install`
-* Run `grunt` to build the static site and act as a local server (http://localhost:8001/) (this will also watch for changes and rebuild automatically)
+* Run `grunt` to build the static site and act as a local server (http://localhost:8001/) This will also watch for changes and rebuild automatically
 * Run `grunt build` to do only the build
 * For the rest of the Grunt tasks, check out Gruntfile.js targets or do `grunt --help`